VijayVJ4500/docs/content/manuals/subscription/core-subscription/details.md

 ### Support for subscriptions

 All Docker Pro, Team, and Business subscribers receive email support for their subscriptions.
 Additional premium support is available for Docker Business customers.
-[Contact sales](https://www.docker.com/pricing/contact-sales/) for more information about premium support programs.
+[Contact sales](https://www.docker.com/pricing/contact-sales/) for more information about premium support programss.